PabloRizzieri/laba-homework/src/main/README.md

 - Build jar file and deploy to the local repository.
 - Add 2 Plugins.
 - Run mvn for different phases from the Maven lifecycle.
 Check the result.

+# November 28 - Lambdas and Enums
+- Use at least 5 lambda functions from the java.util.function package.
+- Create 3 custom Lambda functions with generics.
+- Create 5 complex Enums(with fields, methods, blocks).